 According to Mafengwo’s data, Thailand remains one of the most popular overseas destinations for Chinese tourists during the upcoming May Day holiday, with tourism popularity increasing by 150% in the past week.
-The Thai embassy in China has also addressed concerns about the safety of Chinese tourists, assuring that measures are being taken to ensure their safety.
-However, some tourists have noted a significant increase in prices for transportation and accommodation in Thailand after a three-year absence.
+The Thai embassy in China has also addressed concerns regarding the safety of Chinese tourists, assuring that measures are being taken to ensure their safety.
+However, some tourists have noted a significant increase in prices for transportation and accommodation in Thailand following a three-year absence.
 The rise in outbound travel prices is attributed to several factors, including decreased flight supply, scarcity of ground resources in some overseas destinations, and increased per capita cost for small groups.
 Despite this, travel agencies have reported no significant order cancellations for bookings related to Thailand.

 Not safe to go?The popularity of outbound travel to Thailand on May Day is still at the forefront, and the popularity has risen by 150%: Chinese people are still actively traveling